. . . : : History / David’s Bio, Background & Achievements

 • Co-creator, Knoll 3D Flare Adobe After Effects plug-in, with Red Giant Software’s Aharon Rabinowitz and MotionScript’s Dan Ebberts

-• Created Knoll Lens Flare Pro Training DVD for Red Giant Software
+• Created engaging training materials for the Knoll Lens Flare Pro Training DVD for Red Giant Software

 • Developed a JavaScript “Splatter FX” engine utilizing 30 hand-crafted texture maps and Trapcode Particular for Adobe After Effects